Eglė the Queen of Serpents: Faked brides

 After three days, thousands of grass snakes arrive at her parents' house.
 In one version, the parents yield their daughter right away, frightened by the teeming serpents.
-In other embellished versions, the parents trick the serpents by giving up substitutes, perhaps thrice, or four times: a domesticated goose, a sheep and then a cow, then her oldest sister.
+In other embellished versions, the parents trick the serpents by giving up substitutes three, sometimes four times: a domesticated goose, a sheep and then a cow, then her oldest sister.
 (Note: Or sister named Auksė, meaning "Gold".)
 However, each time the serpents slither away with one these "brides" they are alerted by the cuckoo to the trick being played upon them.
-The enraged grass snakes return one final time and threaten to burn down the parents' house, cause a crop-killing drought,famine, etc. (Note: M. M. Coleman, after summary of "Egle and Żaltis" by Polish novelist Józef Ignacy Kraszewski.)
-(Note: L. W. Vallee summarizing "Eglė and Žaltis" after Erazm Majewski quoting Kraszewski.) and the parents surrender the real bride, Eglė, to be given away to the serpent king of the sea.
+The enraged grass snakes return one final time and threaten a calamity such as burning down the parents' house, a crop-killing drought, or a famine.
+(Note: M. M. Coleman, after summary of "Egle and Żaltis" by Polish novelist Józef Ignacy Kraszewski.)
+(Note: L. W. Vallee summarizing "Eglė and Žaltis" after Erazm Majewski quoting Kraszewski.)
+Afraid of misfortune, the parents surrender the real bride, Eglė, and give her away to the serpent king of the sea.

 To the sea palace

-But at the seashore, Eglė is welcomed by a handsome man, who identifies himself as the snake from earlier. Žilvinas the Grass Snake Prince takes her to his palace under the sea, via a route starting from a nearby island and entering an underground tunnel.
+At the seashore, Eglė is welcomed by a handsome man, who identifies himself as Žilvinas, the snake from earlier. Žilvinas the Grass Snake Prince takes her to his palace under the sea, via a route starting from a nearby island and entering an underground tunnel.
 Eglė bears four children, three sons (Ąžuolas (Oak), Uosis (Ash) and Beržas (Birch) and one youngest daughter Drebulė (Aspen).
-They live happily for 9 years (5 years etc.) and Eglė nearly forgets her homeland until being questioned by her oldest son Ąžuolas about her parents, and becomes homesick.
+They live happily for 9 years (or 5 years, etc.) and Eglė nearly forgets her homeland until being questioned by her oldest son Ąžuolas about her parents.
+Upon remembering her life before, she becomes homesick and begs her husband Žilvinas to let her visit her family aboveground.
 However, Žilvinas denies her permission to visit her hometown, unless Eglė can fulfill three impossible tasks.